-• The Bundesbank's high-frequency economic activity index estimates that the German economy is expanding by 2.8% on a 3m/3m basis, as of Oct 5, up from -6.1% roughly four months ago, reflecting the increase in activity in the country's industrial and services sectors.
-The most recent data, however, shows a plateauing of growth as we kick off the third quarter.
-Note that Germany's economy contracted by -9.7% in Q2, compared to the Bundesbank WEI estimate of -4.2% at end-June.
+The Bundesbank's high-frequency economic activity index estimates that the German economy is expanding by 1.6% on a 3m/3m basis, as of Nov 15, up from -6.3% roughly five months ago, reflecting the increase in activity in the country's industrial and services sectors.
+The most recent data, however, shows a plateauing of growth as the third quarter gets underway-now likely reflecting an impact from the recent semilockdown.